What is Reactivation?

 Boost Revenue: Reactivating inactive customers generates more sales and revenue from existing user bases.

-Prevent Churn: Reactivation prevents user attrition by bringing back those who were considering leaving.
+Prevent Churn: It prevents user attrition by bringing back those who were considering leaving.

 Efficient Resource Use: It’s more cost-effective to re-engage existing users than acquire new ones.